Inference for conditioned Galton-Watson trees from their Harris path: Main results

 whenever $u_i>A$.
 Finally, letting all the $u_i$'s be greater than $A$, we have that there exists a measurable set $\Omega_{u}$ , with mass $1$, such that, using (\ref{bh:lgn}) and (\ref{bh:small}), for all $\omega$ in this set,

 which establishes the expected convergence. $\Box$

-\begin{rem} According to the proof of the preceding theorem, it would be very interesting to control the rate of convergence in Theorem \ref{thm:cv:expectation}.
-Indeed, this would enable us to get a control of the error in the convergence stated in Proposition \ref{prop:CVLS1} given in terms of the smallest tree in the increasing sequence of random forests. \end{rem}
+\begin{remark} According to the proof of the preceding theorem, it would be very interesting to control the rate of convergence in Theorem \ref{thm:cv:expectation}.
+Indeed, this would enable us to get a control of the error in the convergence stated in Proposition \ref{prop:CVLS1} given in terms of the smallest tree in the increasing sequence of random forests. \end{remark}

-\begin{rem} Let us point out that equation \eqref{eq: niceUnifEstimate} gives the exponential decay of the tail distribution of $n^{-1/2}\mathcal{H}[\tau_{n}](2n t)$ uniformly w.r.t.\ $n$.
+\begin{remark} Let us point out that equation \eqref{eq: niceUnifEstimate} gives the exponential decay of the tail distribution of $n^{-1/2}\mathcal{H}[\tau_{n}](2n t)$ uniformly w.r.t.\ $n$.
 In particular, one can apply the method used in equation \eqref{eq:newEqRef} to obtain uniform (w.r.t.\ $n$) bounds like

-for any positive integer $k$ and some positive constant $c$. \end{rem}
+for any positive integer $k$ and some positive constant $c$. \end{remark}